thejibz/worldql/README.md

 **Want to query the world with GraphQL ?**
 Search no more, you have found **the right NodeJS library** !

-WorldQL allows you to **merge and stitch all yours datasources into a single GraphQL endpoint.**
+WorldQL allows you to **merge and stitch all your datasources into a single GraphQL endpoint.**

 # Providers supported